- Who is Maisha Project?

 - Can I adopt a child through Maisha?

 We are grateful for your compassion to care for children in need around the world.
 However, Maisha is not an adoption agency.
 Maisha has multiple programs to care for orphans and vulnerable children, but we do not process adoptions.
-The best way to make a difference is through our Legacy of Hope child sponsorship project.
-Visit our child sponsorship page for more information.
+The best way to make a difference is through our Legacy of Hope student sponsorship project.
+Visit our student sponsorship page for more information.

 - Why is sponsorship needed?

-Giving a Legacy of Hope by sponsoring a child is a wonderful way to help change the life of a child in need and bring hope to his or her entire community.
-Being a sponsor will give you the chance to build a new relationship with one special child who will know you by name as you correspond and share your lives with each other.
+Giving a Legacy of Hope by sponsoring a student is a wonderful way to help change the life of a student in need and bring hope to his or her entire community.
+Being a sponsor will give you the chance to build a new relationship with one special student who will know you by name as you correspond and share your lives with each other.

 - How can I provide my monthly sponsorship?